Joe Biden vows to visit Hawaii 'as soon as he can'

 The president has come under increasing criticism from locals who felt the federal government's response to the disaster was slow.

-Mr Biden said he hadn't yet visited because of concerns that doing so would disrupt rescue efforts.
+Mr Biden said he hadn't yet visited because of concerns that doing so would divert resources and attention from the humanitarian response.
+Jill Biden will accompany him to Hawaii.

-"I don't want to get in the way," Mr Biden said.
+"I don't want to get in the way.
+I've been to too many disaster areas," Mr Biden said.
+"I want to be sure we don't disrupt ongoing recovery efforts."

-Over 500 federal emergency personnel have so far been dispatched to help with relief efforts.
+Over 500 federal emergency personnel have so far been dispatched to help with relief efforts, including 150 search and rescue specialists.

 Additional personnel are being sent to Maui to help those already on the ground, Mr Biden added.